Estimated reading time: 9 minutes

 ‘It is going to be the same for the Ukrainian children; as yet we don’t know what is happening.
 However, when we do, we’ll adapt to help them.’

 The boys had a ‘Child Trafficking Guardian’ to support them.

 ‘I now foster two boys who came to us as Unaccompanied Asylum-Seeking Children.
-When they first arrived, they were supported by a Barnardo’s Child Trafficking Guardian which my boys shared.
+When they first arrived, they were supported by Barnardo’s Child Trafficking Guardian, which my boys shared.
 The Child Trafficking Guardians speak with them about the journey they had to get to the UK.’

 ‘Independent Guardian Service for separated children, including separated children who are victims or potential victims of human trafficking.
 The Service is regional, working with PSNI, Trusts, Border Control & Legal Services.
 Guardians maintain regular contact with child and have a duty to act in the best interests of the child at all times, section 21 (6) Northern Ireland Human Trafficking Exploitation Act 2015’Independent Guardian Service | Barnardo’s (barnardos.org.uk)